 Muscle pain and muscle weakness are two of the main side effects of statin drugs.
 The scientists who study this put them in a category called muscle-related adverse effects (MAEs) Another common side effect is memory loss.
 Anyone who is taking statin drugs for any reason should be aware of these side effects and their symptoms.
 The medical establishment recommends that anyone who suspects they are experiencing any of the possible statin side effects consult with their caregiver.

-Muscle symptoms are a common side effect of statins; many people experience aching in the shoulders, pain in the jaw, or muscle pain in the legs.
+Muscle symptoms are a common side effect of statins; many people experience aches in the shoulders, pain in the jaw, or muscle pain in the legs.
 The pain indicates muscle breakdown.
 When tissues break down, the body must eliminate waste products.
 The waste products - among them creatine kinase - can overload the kidneys, causing more serious problems.

 When a patient approaches a doctor about muscle pain after beginning a statin regimen, other factors about the patient must be considered.
-If the patient is a vegetarian, her or she may have muscle pain due to carnitine or vitamin B12 deficiencies.
-The statin may be the "straw that breaks the camel's back" and raise the pain to a noticeable level.
+If the patient is a vegetarian, he or she may have muscle pain due to carnitine or vitamin B12 deficiencies.
+The statin may be the "straw that breaks the camel's back" and raises the pain to a noticeable level.
 In this case the patient doesn't necessarily have to quit the statins, just to take other measures to correct deficiencies.
 Dietary supplements of vitamins as well as alcohol can cause muscle pain which might be confused for statin-induced pain.
-And patients who eat red yeast might inadvertantly end up taking a higher dose of statin than planned.
+And patients who eat red yeast might inadvertently end up taking a higher dose of statin than planned.

-It is estimated that myopathy strikes 2 to 5% of statin patients, but that estimate could be low because it is hard to break out the side effects of statins from other bodily conditions, because pain levels may be so low that patient doesn't report them, and because in general the causes of muscle pain (and this includes the etiology of statin-induced myopathy) are not well understood at a biochemical level.
+It is estimated that myopathy strikes 2 to 5% of statin patients, but that estimate could be low (1) because it is hard to break out the side effects of statins from other bodily conditions, (2) because pain levels may be so low that patient doesn't report them, and (3) because in general the causes of muscle pain (and this includes the etiology of statin-induced myopathy) are not well understood at a biochemical level.

-Much of the data for the effects of statins on myopathy comes from the (Prediction of Muscular Risk in Observational conditions, PRIMO) survey from 10 years ago.
+Much of the data for the effects of statins on myopathy comes from the Prediction of Muscular Risk in Observational conditions, (PRIMO) survey from 10 years ago.
 It found the elevation of creatine kinase levels was related to the dosage of statins given the patient.
 The frequency of rhabdomyolysis, although always rare, increases with dosage, too.

 In the PRIMO study, muscle-related symptoms occurred with the various regimens as follows: Fluvastatin 40 mg - 5.1% Pravastatin 40 mg- 10.9% Atorvastatin 40 to 80 mg- 14.9% Simvastatin 40 to 80 mg- 18.2%.
 Source: http://www.gpnotebook.co.uk/simplepage.cfm?ID=x20120104193906598025

+Note that the dosages given patients in actual practice are often lower.
+These numbers are shown only for comparison and to indicate that muscle pain of some sort can be common.
 Rhabdomyolysis (often called rhabdo for short) is the medical term for the breakdown of muscle fibers that results in the release of muscle fiber contents into the bloodstream.
 Besides muscle pain, the other major symptom of rhabdomyolysis is dark, red, or cola colored urine.
 Severe rhabdomyolysis can result in death from acute kidney failure due to overload of the kidneys with deteriorated muscle tissue.

 While most people who experience muscle pain will return to normal after discontinuing statin use, some susceptible individuals suffer permanent muscle damage from statin use.

+The human nervous system consists of the central nervous system, which is the brain and the spinal cord, and the peripheral nervous system, which contains all the other nerves.
+The peripheral nervous system controls autonomic (that is, automatic) functions of the body like breathing and heartbeat.
 Neuropathy, short for peripheral neuropathy, simply means a malfunction of the peripheral nervous system that occurs without any inflammation of the nerves.
 There are many causes of neuropathy, including injury to the nerves caused for example by an accident or various diseases like diabetes and kidney problems.
 The occurrence of toxic or poisonous substances in the body is another one of the ways neuropathy occurs.